triforkse/trifork.se/public/handbook.md

 and time registration.

 Your mentor is meant to help ease your first time at the company and help answer any questions you might have.

+### Your First Week

+You should have been introduced to the first project that you are going to work on.
+You should also have made your first commit to this project — it doen't have have to be anything major.
+You should get a copy of the classic book "Extreme Programming" and gotten started reading it.
+It is a classic and explains many of the methods that we value highly

 ## Management